What is Node in Networking: Are Nodes really Important?

 Intermediary node enable data transfer and routing inside a network Routers, point switches, network bridges, etc.

-Distributed node network nodes dispersed among several places Cloud servers, satellite stations and more
+Distributed node network nodes dispersed among several places Cloud servers, satellite stations, and more

 WAN node Operating in a wide area network ISP’s main routers, organization routers, etc.

-LAN node Operating in a local area network Wireless access points, workstations and more.
+LAN node Operating in a local area network Wireless access points, workstations, and more.

 End Node

-The first and most common type of node is End Node, and it enables user access to a network that is situated at its edges.
+The first and most common type of node is the End Node, and it enables user access to a network that is situated at its edges.
 This is a networked system of computers and other devices that corresponds to communication links, sometimes referred to as communication protocols.

 End devices are node objects that act as either a source or a destination in communications that take place over a computer network.
 Common examples include smartphones, computers, and printers.